GiseleN523/CS347-ShippingHazards/README.md

 ## How to Play
 1. Clone the repository and navigate to it in the terminal
 2. Type: docker-compose up -d --build
+3. If this is your first time playing you will need to follow the POPULATING THE DATABASE section in the [walkthrough](https://github.com/GiseleN523/CS347-ShippingHazards/blob/main/battleship/loaddata_walkthrough.txt)
-3. Go to http://localhost:3000/ in your browser
+4. Go to http://localhost:3000/ in your browser

 If you encounter any issues, please follow our [walkthrough](https://github.com/GiseleN523/CS347-ShippingHazards/blob/main/battleship/loaddata_walkthrough.txt).